-In the Programme area a considerable share of protected areas is present: 2 Regional Parks, one Regional Reserve, 30 Natura 2000 sites and one Ramsar area in Province of Venice, where about 24% of the territory is protected; 2 Regional Parks, 13 Regional Reserves, 37 Biotopes8, 66 Natura 2000 sites and 2 Ramsar areas in Friuli Venezia Giulia, where about 25% of the territory is protected.
-This percentages, slightly over the national average, are largely due to the extension of Natura 2000 network, since natural parks and reserves are under-represented compared to the Italian average
+In the Programme area a considerable share of protected areas is present: 2 Regional Parks, one Regional Reserve, 30 Natura 2000 sites and one Ramsar area in Province of Venice, where about 24% of the territory is protected; 2 Regional Parks, 13 Regional Reserves, 37 Biotopes, 66 Natura 2000 sites and 2 Ramsar areas in Friuli Venezia Giulia, where about 25% of the territory is protected.
+This percentages, slightly over the national average, are largely due to the extension of Natura 2000 network, since natural parks and reserves are under-represented compared to the Italian average (6,8% in Friuli-Venezia-Giulia, largely overlapping the Natura 2000 sites) and only 0,12% in the province of Venice.

-8 Areas outside Parks and Reserves of limited territorial extension, characterized by relevant naturalistic emergencies under risk of disappearance (RL 42/96).
+&lt;sup>10 Areas outside Parks and Reserves of limited territorial extension, characterized by relevant naturalistic emergencies under risk of disappearance (RL 42/96).